Frequently Asked Questions

 Do you have group rates or specials?

 Yes.
-Groups of three or more people save $10/person at either Edmonton Skydive or Alberta Skydive Central.
+Groups of two or more people save $20/person and get the best rate at either Edmonton Skydive or Alberta Skydive Central.
+Skydives start at $299/person.
+For more information, visit our pricing page.

 Do you have other skydiving options?